-With an abundance of metrics to track and analyse in the safety & compliance space, the question can soon arise of “Why are we tracking this and what is it actually telling us?”.
+With an abundance of metrics to track and analyse WHS hazards in the OHS audit safety & compliance space, the question can soon arise of “Why are we tracking this and what is it actually telling us?”.
 Leading businesses with a positive safety culture understand the metrics they are tracking but also implement the suitable corrective actions to combat the troubling data.
 These businesses utilise a combination of lagging and leading indicators to provide for a comprehensive workplace safety program.
 Without a user-friendly & proactive system in place, tracking and analysing lagging and leading indicators in an easy to understand format such as graphs can be an almost impossible task.
-So what exactly are lagging and leading indicators and what is the easiest way to track them?
+So what exactly are WHS monitor & OHS management system lagging and leading indicators and what is the easiest way to track them?

 What are lagging indicators?

 Lagging Indicators by definition are key performance indicators (KPIs) that use past results or statistics to record performance.
 They are reactive by nature and as a result, only take in consideration incidents or events that have occurred in the past.
 Some of the common lagging indicators include Incident Rates, Lost-Time Injury Frequency Rate (LITFR) & Worker’s Compensation Claims.
 These types of indicators are known for presenting limitations if used in isolation.

 - Fail to identify the root cause of particular incidents or events which makes it difficult to introduce prevention methods

 - Provide insights where it may be too late to do anything about it (due to its reactionary nature)

 - A potential to promote complacency as a workplace may exhibit a low injury rate which causes other pressing performance metrics to become more of a priority